Australian Baha’i Report/Volume 10/Issue 2/Text

 The Centre is a project of the Olinga Academy for Rural Development, a non-profit organisation formed by a group of West Australian Bahá’ís, which aims to promote social and economic development through the provision of educational programs and development projects.

-� Promoting harmony
+Promoting harmony[edit]

-and harmony on National Harmony Day on 21
+Bahá’í communities in all parts of Australia engaged in activities to promote understanding and harmony on National Harmony Day on 21 March.

 Since Harmony Day falls on Naw Ruz, celebrated by Bahá’ís as the New Year, Bahá’ís in many areas have come up with innovative ways to combine the two occasions.